Ayr

 Residential development activity is lower than average in Ayr according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Ayr approved around 6 new homes annually over the past 5 financial years, totalling an estimated 34 homes.
-As of FY-26, 11 approvals have been recorded.
-On average, 3.8 new residents per year were attributed to each home built between FY-21 and FY-25.
-This supply lagged demand, indicating heightened buyer competition and pricing pressures.
+Based on AreaSearch analysis of ABS building approval numbers, Ayr has seen around 6 new homes approved annually over the past five financial years, totalling an estimated 34 homes.
+So far in FY2025-26, 11 approvals have been recorded.
+On average, 3.6 new residents per year have been associated with every home built between FY2020-21 and FY2024-25.
+This supply lag indicates heightened buyer competition and pricing pressures, with new homes being constructed at an average value of $675,000, targeting the premium market segment.

-New homes were built at an average value of $675,000, targeting the premium market segment with higher-end properties.
-In FY-26, $9.8 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
-Ayr had significantly less development activity compared to Rest of Qld (63.0% below regional average per person).
-This scarcity typically strengthens demand and prices for existing properties, though recent construction activity has intensified.
-Nationally, Ayr also reflects lower development activity, suggesting market maturity and possible development constraints.
+In this financial year, $9.8 million in commercial approvals have been registered, indicating moderate levels of commercial development.
+Compared to the rest of Queensland, Ayr has significantly less development activity, 63.0% below the regional average per person.
+This scarcity typically strengthens demand and prices for existing properties but recent construction activity has intensified.
+Nationally, Ayr's new building activity is also lower, reflecting market maturity and possible development constraints.
+The area maintains its traditional low density character with 78.0% detached dwellings and 22.0% attached dwellings, focusing on family homes appealing to those seeking space.

 Frequently Asked Questions - Development